wdi-sf-fall/notes/week_00_prep_work/intro_to_git/ReadMe.md

 Now, everything is still local, on your computer.

 So far we have looked solely at local repositories, remember most of what you do in git is local.
-In order to share your code and collaborate, you need to create a remote repository.
+However, in order to share your code and collaborate, you need to create a remote repository.

 Remote repositories are versions of your project that are hosted on the Internet or network somewhere.
 You can have several of them, each of which generally is either read-only or read/write for you.
 Collaborating with others involves managing these remote repositories and pushing and pulling data to and from them when you need to share work.
 Plus: remote repositories functions as backups, they cannot get lost, like your laptop.
-It is like saving 'in the cloud'.
+It's like saving 'in the cloud'.

-Enter Github - a place to host remote repositories.
+Enter Github - a place to host and share remote repositories.

 Go to github.com and explore.
 Some interesting repositories: